Last Updated on June 21, 2026 by Daniel Globe

 Frequently Asked Questions

-The pax number is the total number of passengers you’ve booked.
+The PAX number is the total number of passengers in your booking.
 You use it to match passenger capacity, plan travel logistics, and avoid fees.
 Check your reservation carefully, because accuracy keeps your trip smooth.

-In rental terminology, pax means passengers or people.
-You’ll use this pax definition to show how many guests, riders, or attendees you need space for, helping you match vehicles, amenities, and capacity safely.
+In rental terminology, PAX means passengers or people.
+You’ll use this count to show how many guests, riders, or attendees you need space for, helping you match vehicles, amenities, and capacity safely.